MelanieWinter/attention-shoppers/README.md

 - As levels get higher, more recipes will spawn at a time
 - Add grocery store, Muzak type, music which can be switched on and off with the 'm' key
 - Accidentally grabbing the wrong food will remove 3 seconds from the timer
-- A starting screen which shows an image of the Grocery Depot employee (looking exhausted) making the 'attention shoppers' announcement
+- A starting screen, which shows an image of the Grocery Depot employee (looking exhausted), making the 'attention shoppers' announcement
 - A 'Finished Level' screen, which shows an image of Sam checking out at the cashier, and a 'Next Level' button
 - A 'Failed Level' screen, which shows an image of the grocery store with a closed sign, and a 'Play Again' button
 - Have the coundown timer start as green; then turn red and flash at 10 seconds left

+## Super Stretch Goals

+- Randomly generate environmental hazards _(ex.
+"Attention shoppers, there is a spill on aisle 3.")_
+  - Sam will get hurt and lose time from the clock if he walks into the hazards
+- A worker will patrol the store
+  - If Sam runs into him, he will immediately get ushered out, and the level will be failed

 ## Tech Stack

 - HTML 5
-- Canvas
+- HTML Canvas Markdown
-- CSS
+- CSS 3
 - Vanilla JavaScript

 ## Potential Roadblocks